-So to summarise what we’ve talked about today, you contract your steps, take small actions, create feedback loops, keep it simple and make it special.
+So to summarize what we’ve talked about today, you track your steps, take small actions, create feedback loops, keep it simple and make it special.

 However, I also said that I would be leaving you with some takeaway tips that you can do tomorrow or whenever your next back in the office to put these into practise.

 Because I know I’ve given you a lot of information today.
 So let me share those tips with you.

 Yeah, the first thing you can do is find an opportunity where you can use voting buttons in an email this week.

 Hopefully, that’s something very simple and that you will be able to take away and do straight away.

 The next thing I’d recommend that you do is create a visual map for your project or program so you can start using that regularly in communications and people will get used to seeing it.